 - Pigeon Point: With its white-sand beach, Pigeon Point is naturally a popular choice for weddings, but given its popularity with bathers, don't expect total privacy.
 For raw, natural beauty look elsewhere

-- Le Grand Courlan: One of the top hotels with all its attendant facilities.
+- Le Grand Courlan: A good hotel with all attendant facilities.
 No children allowed

 - Magdalena Grand Beach Resort: The largest hotel on the island.
 Good conference facilities.
 Good for indoor weddings.
-Beach not so pretty – it's on the Atlantic side, the beach is windy and not so pretty
+Being on the Atlantic side, the beach is windy and not so pretty

-- The Seahorse Inn/Stonehaven Bay: Great food, a good wine list and a very romantic location, set right on the beach.
+- The Seahorse Inn: Great food, a good wine list and a very romantic location, set right on the beach.
 Has a courtyard which is perfect for your ceremony

-- The Speyside Inn: If you want rural, this is it.
+- The Speyside Inn: If you want a more rural location, then this is it.
 The real Caribbean, far from the madding crowd

 - Private villa locations: Check out your accommodation options for a suitable spot